 Michael Stamm is an associate agronomist and canola breeder in the Department of Agronomy at Kansas State University.
 He directs the canola breeding and research program and is the coordinator of the National Winter Canola Variety Trial.
 The overall objective of his research program is to improve adaptability and performance of winter canola in the southern Great Plains.
-Under his leadership, the program has released one germplasm line, three conventional winter canola varieties, and two Roundup Ready varieties.
+Under his leadership, the program has released four conventional winter canola varieties and four Roundup Ready® varieties.

 Through participation in the Great Plains Canola Association and the U.S. Canola Association, Mr. Stamm has been instrumental in bringing crop insurance, a regional market, and other risk management tools to southern Great Plains canola growers.
-Through partnerships with the USDA Risk Management Agency, Mr. Stamm and the canola research team coordinate production schools, field tours, and field days throughout the growing season.
+Through these partnerships, Mr. Stamm and the canola research team coordinate production schools, field tours, and field days throughout the growing season.
 These hands-on activities have resulted in record planted canola acres in the state and region.

-Mr. Stamm is a member of the American Society of Agronomy, the Crop Science Society of America, and Gamma Sigma Delta.
-He is an active participant in the Regional Technical Advisory Committee for the NC 7 Multi-state Research Project – Plant Germplasm and Information Management and Utilization.
+Mr. Stamm is a member of the American Society of Agronomy, the Crop Science Society of America, the Soil Science Society of America, the National Plant Breeders Association, and Gamma Sigma Delta.
+He is an active participant in the Regional Technical Advisory Committee for the NC 7 Multi-state Research Project – Conservation, Enhancement, Management, and Utilization of Plant Genetic Resources.

 The objective of the canola breeding and research program is to advance winter canola as a viable oilseed and/or grazing crop for farmers in the southern Great Plains.
 The program focuses on winter canola variety development, germplasm enhancement, and improved production practices.
 Considering there are few public winter canola breeding programs in the United States, a unique opportunity exists to promote winter canola production and to increase acres.
 The southern Great Plains has a goal of 1.5 million planted acres by 2018.